NFL ODDS Hub

 • Aaron Rodgers to throw for Over 275 Yards (-110)

-• Green Bay Packers to go Over their team total of 28 points (-110)
+• New York Jets to go Over their team total of 28 points (-110)

-The theory behind the above ticket is that if Aaron Rodgers has a big game for the Packers, then they are likely to score a lot of points and probably win the game.
+The theory behind the above ticket is that if Aaron Rodgers has a big game for the Jets, they are likely to score a lot of points.

 An SGP allows a bettor who has a good feeling about a particular contest to try and maximize earnings by adding other bets that are also likely to occur if the first one comes through.

-Of course, the more bets added to your SGP, the tougher it becomes to cash a winning ticket.
+Of course, the more bets added to your SGP, the more challenging it becomes to cash a winning ticket.

 NFL Teasers